sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 the data.
 A new impact layer will be added to the Layer List.
-When you look at the result, it looks the same as |project_name| analysis result without aggregation, but if you scroll down to the bottom you will see the detailed result.
+When you look at the result, it looks the same as |project_name| analysis result without aggregation, but if you scroll down to the bottom you will see the detailed result, where the numbers of different types of structures impacted are detailed.
 As explained before, using aggregation will let you get detailed information for a specific area or administration region.

 .. image:: /images/001_intermediate_pacsafe_10.png
    :align: center
    :width: 300 pt

 In the screenshot above, we see detailed impact results for each district in Tongatapu building report.
 The aggregation option in
 |project_name| can also be applied for population and roads (in
 addition to buildings).